-The effect is the same as if a user passes multiple processors to the -processor command-line option.
-For example, instead of a user having to run if you define an aggregate checker class.
-Extend AggregateChecker and override the getSupportedTypeCheckers method, like the following:
+The effect is the same as if a user passes multiple processors to the -processor command-line option, except the error messages are interleaved such that all errors about a line of code appear together.

-'''
+For example, instead of a user having to run

-\verb|javac -processor DistanceUnitChecker, VelocityUnitChecker, MassUnitChecker MyFile.java \\ the user can write
+$\verb|javac -processor DistanceUnitChecker, VelocityUnitChecker, MassUnitChecker MyFile.java| \\ \textbf{the user can write}$ if you define an aggregate checker class.
+Extend AggregateChecker and override the getSupportedCheckers method, like the following:

-'''